Elkin in Surry County, North Carolina — The American South (South Atlantic)

 Erected by Overmountain Victory National Historic Trail (National Park Service).

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Surry Muster Field (a few steps from this marker); The Kings Mountain Campaign of 1780 (a few steps from this marker); Elkin Manufacturing Company (approx. 0.8 miles away); Jonesville (approx. 2.2 miles away); Benjamin Cleveland (approx. 5.2 miles away); Richard Allen, Sr. (approx. 8˝ miles away); North Wilkesboro Speedway (approx. 11.2 miles away); Flat Rock Baptist Church (approx. 11.7 miles away).
+Surry County Muster Site (a few steps from this marker); Surry Muster Field (within shouting distance of this marker); Elkin Manufacturing Company (approx. ¾ mile away); Jonesville (approx. 2.2 miles away); Benjamin Cleveland (approx. 5.1 miles away); Richard Allen, Sr. (approx. 8½ miles away); North Wilkesboro Speedway (approx. 11.2 miles away); Flat Rock Baptist Church (approx. 11.7 miles away).
 Touch for a list and map of all markers in Elkin.

 Categories. • War, US Revolutionary •